Annual Report 2017-2018

 From the Director

-I’d like to thank all of the students, scholars, reporters, donors, conference participants, speakers, visiting fellows and faculty, and our great staff, who make the Shorenstein Center a collegial and vibrant community.
-And to the Shorenstein family and many donors I have gotten to know this year, a special thank you for your confidence and your support.
+I’d like to thank all of the students, scholars, reporters, donors, conference participants, speakers, advisory board members, fellows, faculty, and our great staff, who make the Shorenstein Center a collegial and vibrant community.
+And to the Shorenstein family and many donors I have gotten to know, a special thank you for your confidence and your support.
 I look forward to expanding the Shorenstein Center in many directions over the coming years, and will rely on all of you for advice and assistance.